Once you have installed Ant, open a command prompt in the examples directory, and type

 ant

 to build, and run the tests.
-It may be useful to look in the generated src
+It may be useful to look in the generated src directory to see the

 macro expansions.